Mizuno Wave Rider 18 Review Facts

 , making this shoe one of the most comfortable shoes in the Mizuno line.

-Mizuno’s goal is to make shoes that feel so comfortable and as if they are a part of your body so much so that you don’t know where your body ends and your shoe begins.
+Mizuno’s goal was to make the shoe feel like an extension of your body and allow for natural, comfortable movement.
 Most runners report feeling that this shoe fits as expected, even for those with a high arch

 This is a vegan shoe, meaning it is made without any animal ingredients or byproducts.
 It also excludes any materials that were tested on animals, as well as materials traditionally used in making shoes, such as leather, wool, fur, and some glues.